 IPRO End Stage Renal Disease (ESRD) Network of New England would like to notify facilities of a national initiative from the Center for Medicare & Medicaid Services (CMS) to reduce the rate of all bloodstream infections by 50% of the 2016 rate to insure better health for people in the United States living with ESRD.

-Infections are the second leading cause of death in patients with end-stage renal disease (ESRD).
+Infections are the second leading cause of death in ESRD patients.
 The cause for a majority of these infection is catheter- related blood stream infection.
 As a result, CMS has developed a three part project to ensure safety and a high level of quality care to all ESRD patients.

 - Reduction of Reduce Blood Stream Infections (BSI) using Center for Disease Control (CDC) core interventions for Disease Control (CDC) Core Interventions